 If you plan to travel to Alaska to see the northern lights, between mid-October and early March is the best time to see the northern lights in Alaska.

-However, keep in mind that when visiting Alaska between October and March, many roads will be closed, driving on ice and in Alaska’s extreme weather conditions is not easy and many attractions or parks may be closed, as well as tourist and RV rental agencies.
+However, keep in mind that when visiting Alaska between October and March, many roads will be closed, driving on ice and in Alaska’s extreme weather conditions is not accessible and many attractions or parks may be closed, as well as tourist and RV rental agencies.

 Undoubtedly, no matter which city you choose to go you can see the northern lights in Alaska more likely in the middle of winter, that is to say, December, January, and February.
-In that period, the moments of sunlight are less, the nights are longer which helps to give the right conditions for the phenomenon to happen.
+In that period, the moments of sunlight are less.
+The nights are longer, which helps to give the right conditions for the phenomenon to happen.
 During the night and early morning is the best time to see the northern lights in Alaska.

 What is the Best Place to See Northern Lights in Alaska?